Is Royal Caribbean Group (RCL) Set to Underperform? Analyzing th

 Based on the above method, GuruFocus assigned Royal Caribbean Group the GF Score of 66 out of 100, which signals poor future outperformance potential.

-Royal Caribbean Group, with a market cap of $22.47 billion, operates 64 ships across five global and partner brands in the cruise vacation industry.
+Royal Caribbean Group, with a market cap of $22.23 billion, operates 64 ships across five global and partner brands in the cruise vacation industry.
+The company, which has 10 more ships on order through 2026, competes on the basis of innovation, quality of ships and service, variety of itineraries, choice of destinations, and price.
+It also has a 50% investment in a joint venture that operates TUI Cruises and Hapag-Lloyd Cruises.
 The company's sales stand at $12.01 billion with an operating margin of 11.4%.
-Brands the company operates include Royal Caribbean International, Celebrity Cruises, and Silversea.
-The company also has a 50% investment in a joint venture that operates TUI Cruises and Hapag-Lloyd Cruises.
-The company completed the divestiture of its Azamara brand in the first quarter of 2021.

 Growth Prospects